pocl/pocl/doc/sphinx/source/conformance.rst

   Note that this is currently only relevant for x86(-64) + Linux, on all other systems this issue is not handled in any way (thus Pocl is likely non-conformant there).

-- Several options to clBuildProgram() are accepted but currently have no effect.
-  This is related mostly to optimization options like `-cl-fast-relaxed-math`.
-  The `-cl-denorms-are-zero` and `-cl-fp32-correctly-rounded-divide-sqrt` options are honored.

 - Many of ``native_`` and ``half_`` variants of kernel library functions are mapped to the "full" variants.